 Pro Tip: Adding Audio Rec.
 Level Setting to a Custom Key or to the Function Menu

-If you haven’t done this yet, you just need to go through a couple of steps to do it.
+If you haven’t done this yet, it just takes a couple of steps update it.

 1.)
 Hit the menu button and navigate again to camera tab 2.
 Once you are there, navigate to sub menu 8 of 9.